 The community can view all of Milwaukie's water sampling results anytime at the State of Oregon Drinking Water Program website.
-Just visit www.yourwater.oregon. gov/namelook.php and enter Milwaukie.
+Just visit www.yourwater.oregon.gov/namelook.php and enter "Milwaukie."
 This online tool allows anyone to browse through water sampling results for not only the City of Milwaukie, but any other water system in Oregon.

-For more information or questions about the reports, contact Don Simenson, water quality coordinator, at 503.786.7622.
+For more information or questions about the reports, contact Don Simenson, water quality coordinator, at 503.786.7622 or simensond@milwaukieoregon.gov.